DataDog/kics/documentation/rules/terraform/aws/sqs_policy_allows_all_actions.md

 ### Description

- When SQS policies use the wildcard (*) for actions, they grant excessive permissions that violate the principle of least privilege, potentially allowing unauthorized entities to perform any operation on the queue.
+ When SQS policies use the wildcard (`*`) for actions, they grant excessive permissions that violate the principle of least privilege, potentially allowing unauthorized entities to perform any operation on the queue.
 This vulnerability creates a significant security risk where attackers could read sensitive messages, delete messages, or modify queue configurations if they gain access.
-Instead of using wildcards, specify only the required actions as shown in the secure example: `"Action": "sqs:SendMessage"` rather than the insecure `"Action": "*"`.
+To avoid excessive permissions, replace wildcards with specific actions, such as `"Action": "sqs:SendMessage"` instead of the insecure `"Action": "*"`.

 ## Compliant Code Examples